 How to prevent it?

-So start working your side and front splits but do it the PNF style and hold yourself while you do it and get stronger and flexible at the same time.
+So start working your splits but do it the Isometric Style and hold yourself while you do it and get stronger and flexible at the same time.
 You can follow my stretching video or read the book Stretching Scientifically.

 This Book Has All the Info You Need

-This Video Will Guide You Throught the Stretching
+This Video Will Guide You Through the Stretching

 Look I’m Showing Off